Build Your First Process Landscape in Crismo (L0 to L2)

 Open Crismo and create a new workspace.
 Give it a name that describes the scope: "ACME Corp Process Architecture" or "Marketing Division Processes".
 The workspace is the container for your entire landscape.

 In the workspace view, you see an empty canvas.
 This is your L0.
-Add your major process areas as landscape cards:
+Add your major process areas as landscape cards.
+Name them using the "X to Y" convention: "Lead to Customer", "Order to Cash", "Hire to Retire".

 Click into any L0 area (for example, "Order to Cash").
 You are now inside that area, looking at the L1 level.
-Add process groups:
+Add process groups with clear business capability names: "Lead Qualification", "Quote Generation", "Order Processing".

 Every diagram lives inside its L1 group.
-There is no hunting through folders.
-The landscape structure tells you exactly where each process belongs.
+No hunting through folders.

 Crismo supports the full BPMN 2.0 notation: parallel gateways, inclusive gateways, timer events, message flows, sub-processes, and everything else in the standard.